 Mahoney Prize

 The Mahoney Prize recognizes an outstanding article in the history of computing and information technology, broadly conceived.
 The Mahoney Prize commemorates the late Princeton scholar Michael S. Mahoney, whose profound contributions to the history of computing came from his many articles and book chapters.
 The prize consists of a $500 award and a certificate.
 For the 2024 prize, articles published in the preceding three years (2021, 2022 and 2023) are eligible for nomination.
 The Mahoney Prize is awarded by the Special Interest Group in Computers, Information, and Society (SIGCIS).
-We plan to present the prize at the SIG’s annual meeting in July.
+We will present the prize at the SIG’s annual meeting.

-Please email copies of articles being nominated to the 2024 Prize Committee by April 15, 2024.
+Please email copies of articles being nominated to the 2025 Prize Committee by April 15, 2025.
 Self-nominations are welcome, as are nominations from the SIG’s membership.
-Please direct any questions to the 2024 committee chair, Janet Toland.
+Please direct any questions to the 2025 committee chair, David Murphy.

 Adjunct